gregroyclark/friendrecord/README.md

-# myfriendbook
+# friendrecord

-MyFriendBook is a full stack TypeScript contact info app demonstrating basic CRUD, clean UI, and TDD.
+friendrecord is a full stack TypeScript contact info app demonstrating basic CRUD, clean UI, and TDD.

 The primary purpose of this project is to demonstrate proficiency with backend software development, namely SQL and APIs (composing and consuming).